 How Long Does the Crepe Batter Last?

-Outside the fridge, crepe batter is good for up to two hours and refrigerated; it could hold up to two days if stored correctly in an airtight container.
+Outside the fridge, crepe batter is good for up to two hours.
+It could hold up to two days if stored correctly in the fridge in an airtight container.

 In essence, crepe batter is highly perishable, mainly because of the raw eggs it contains.
 The eggs combined with the milk, topped off with the flour, is a combination with a very short shelf-life.